 I used all kinds of methods to be able to get the equipment I needed.
 It was all going great!
-I was ready, motivated and had a great team with me.
+I was ready, motivated, and had a great team with me.

 Where I All Went Wrong

-As you might be able to imagine I was crushed, all that time, effort, money and even blood was useless.
+As you might be able to imagine I was crushed, all that time, effort, money, and even blood was useless.
 I don’t think I need to tell you about how shitty my Christmas and new years holidays were.
 Then on January, once more all the photos start pouring in.

 I didn’t know how to feel.
-I was of course so proud of my team but at the same time I was hating that I was once more just sitting at my computer while working looking at photos and not there with them.
+I was of course so proud of my team but at the same time, I was hating that I was once more just sitting at my computer while working looking at photos and not there with them.

 Once the anger and sadness were gone I decided that that lady was not going to stop me.
-I will go there and to mountains in South America and the ones in Europe.
+I will go there and to the mountains in South America and the ones in Europe.
 I am going to make it happen.
 I am going to go through that process again (I feel like my body isn’t as strong as it was by the time my mountaineering training ended).
-And whenever I get enough saving I’m moving on to the larges South American ones.
+And whenever I get enough savings I’m moving on to the larges South American ones.